- Publications and resources

 A pilot employed by an operator must, before any flight duty period (FDP), disclose to the operator any matter that a reasonable person in the pilot’s position would consider likely to adversely affect his or her ability to meet the operator’s fatigue risk management policies; or the limits and requirements of the appendix or appendices that the holder has chosen to apply to the pilot.

-Detailed guidance to meet these obligations is provided in sections 6 and 7 of CAAP 48-01 - Fatigue management for flight crew members.
+Detailed guidance to meet these obligations is provided in CAAP 48-01 v3.2 (pdf 1.13 MB) - Fatigue management for flight crew members.